gabkrenzer/fast-ion-descriptors/README.md

 The notebook `b_full_dataset_labelling.ipynb` can be used to create a dataframe, `data_labelled_kasper.csv`, that includes all the dataset with phonon descriptors *and* diffusivity data.

 ## C. Composition-structure-phonon cross-correlation
-A Composition-structure-phonon cross-correlation was also attempted.
+A composition-structure-phonon cross-correlation was also attempted.
 Composition and structure feature vectors can be obtained using `ca_composition_featuriser.ipynb` and `cb_structure_featuriser.ipynb`, respectively.
 To run the `cd_csv_corr.ipynb` notebook, the DOS feature vectors must be first converted to `.csv` files using the notebook `cc_npy_to_csv.ipynb`.

 # Acknowledgments
 This work builds upon the work of Amelia Hu realised as part of a UROP summer internship.
 Her original work can be found at (https://github.com/AmeliaHu0920/urop-project).
 The internship was co-supervised by Anthony Onwuli and myself.